SotoLR/SotoLR/README.md

 * ChopWare (now with secrets!)
 *

-If you find a repo of mine that is not listed here, it is probably just not a completed project or not something I am proud of
+If you find a repo of mine that is not listed here, it is probably just not a completed project -->
--->

 ### I also like learning (human) languages!